What are governors?

 Robert Lenton - Elected Parent Governor 24.6.2013 term expired 23.6.2017 - No interests declared

 How are we organised?

 Until April 2017 the governing body met four times a year and delegated some of its powers to committees, most recently the Finance Resources and Operation Committee and the Education Learning and Achievement Committee which sat at least termly.
-To better align their work with the school improvement plan the governing body has now reorganised its working and disbanded the committees.
+To better align their work with the school improvement plan the governing body has now reorganised its working and disbanded the full-time committees, although non-staff members are drawn from the whole governing body to form a committee to make decisions under the pay policy.
 The full governing body now meets at least twice a term.
 One meeting each term includes a focus on finance and the other on attainment and progress of pupils.
 For more information about the organisation of the governing body click here.

 How can I be involved?